CountZES: Counting via Zero-Shot Exemplar Selection: Method

 Let $c_i$ denote the confidence of the $i^{th}$ detection from GroundingDINO, and $\widehat{H}(\mathbf{b}_i)$ the normalized entropy of similarity values within its bounding box $\mathbf{b}_i$.
 Each box is assigned a composite score balancing detection confidence and the inverse entropy term:

 where $\alpha=0.5$ controls the trade-off between \textit{semantic confidence} and \textit{spatial purity}, the latter reflecting how consistent $S$ is within $\mathbf{b}_i$.
 Higher $J_{\text{box}}(\mathbf{b}_i)$ indicates boxes that are both confident (high $c_i$) and internally consistent (low $\widehat{H}$), favoring single-instance regions over cluttered ones.
 The top-scoring box, $\mathbf{b}^{c} = \arg\max_{\mathbf{b}_i} J_{\text{box}}(\mathbf{b}_i)$, is selected as the \textit{coarse region of interest}.
 Why coarse?
-Although this entropy-weighted scoring favors regions with fewer overlapping instances or backgrounds, it does not guaranty that the selected box strictly contains a single instance.
+Although this entropy-weighted scoring favors regions with fewer overlapping instances or backgrounds, it does not guarantee that the selected box strictly contains a single instance.
 When all GroundingDINO detections correspond to grouped regions, even the top-scoring box may include multiple instances.
-Hence, this coarse selection is refined next by the similarity-guided SAM-based exemplar selection (SSES) module to obtain an instance-specific region.
+Hence, this coarse selection is refined next by the SSES module to obtain an instance-specific region.

-\textbf{Sim-guided SAM-based Exemplar Selection (SSES):} Given the coarse region $\mathbf{b}^{c}$, SSES refines it into a clean, instance-specific exemplar by leveraging the similarity map $S$ and SAM’s segmentation capability.
+\textbf{Similarity-guided SAM-based Exemplar Selection (SSES):} Given the coarse region $\mathbf{b}^{c}$, SSES refines it into a clean, instance-specific exemplar by leveraging the similarity map $S$ and SAM’s segmentation capability (Fig.~\ref{fig:kpeaks}).
 The core intuition is that regions containing well-aligned object instances will exhibit distinct peaks in $S$, representing local maxima of semantic alignment with the target text.
 To identify high-similarity regions, we sample $k$ peaks from $S$ within $\mathbf{b}^{c}$ by applying percentile-based threshold rather than a fixed similarity cutoff.
 Percentiles are computed over the full similarity map $S$, normalizing thresholds to each image’s global similarity statistics.
-Starting from a high percentile (e.g., 90th), the threshold is gradually relaxed in fixed steps ($\Delta p = 10$) until at most $k=16$ peaks (see supplementary) are detected within $\mathbf{b}^{c}$.
+Starting from a high percentile (e.g., 90th), the threshold is gradually relaxed in fixed steps ($\Delta p = 10$) until at most $k=16$ peaks are detected within $\mathbf{b}^{c}$ (see Sec.~\ref{experiments}).
 This adaptive relaxation dynamically adjusts the confidence level for peak selection based on the strength and density of responses in the coarse region.
-Formally, for a percentile $p$, the threshold is defined as $\tau(p) = \operatorname{Perc}_p(S)$, and we retain spatial locations inside $\Omega(\mathbf{b}^{c}) = \{(x, y)\,|\, x_0 \le x \le x_1,\, y_0 \le y \le y_1\}$ whose similarity values exceed this threshold:
+Formally, for a percentile $p$, we define the threshold as $\tau(p) = \operatorname{Perc}_p(S)$, and retain spatial locations within $\Omega(\mathbf{b}^{c}) = \{(x, y)\,|\, x_0 \le x \le x_1,\, y_0 \le y \le y_1\}$ whose similarity exceed this threshold: